Philip Rivers: 2011 season

 Entering the 2011 season, Nick Canepa of the San Diego Union-Tribune called Rivers a "better quarterback" than Fouts, a first-ballot Hall of Fame quarterback.
 Canepa cited Rivers "[completing] passes to an astounding 17 different receivers" in 2010, amid the injuries to Chargers receivers, and his then 55–25 record as a starter compared to 86–84–1 for Fouts.
 He also noted, "Fouts made more mistakes than Rivers."
 Rivers had completed 63.7 percent of his 2,455 passes with 58 interceptions and a 97.2 passer rating, while Fouts was successful on 58.8 percent of his 5,604 attempts with 242 interceptions and an 80.2 rating.
 Rivers had never thrown more than two interceptions in a game, including seven playoff games.
 His passer rating was the highest in league history, and he had the second-best touchdown-to-interception ratio of all-time (136/58).

 Rivers and the Chargers started out the season with a 24–17 win over the Minnesota Vikings.
-Rivers had 335 passing yards and two touchdowns thrown to fullback Mike Tolbert.
-He threw two interceptions for the first time in his career.
+Rivers had 335 passing yards and two touchdowns thrown to fullback Mike Tolbert but also threw two interceptions.
 Rivers and the Chargers lost 35–21 in Foxboro to the New England Patriots in Week 2.
 Rivers threw for 378 passing yards and had two touchdown passes to Vincent Jackson but also threw two interceptions again.
 Rivers threw two interceptions for the third game in a row as the Chargers held off the winless Kansas City Chiefs in Week 3, 20–17.
 In Week 4, the Chargers beat the winless Miami Dolphins 26–16, and Rivers threw a 55-yard touchdown to Vincent Jackson.

 In Week 5, Rivers threw for 250 yards and a touchdown pass to Malcom Floyd.
 He added a rushing touchdown as well.
 Despite two turnovers by him, the Chargers held off the Denver Broncos by a score of 29–24.

 Rivers struggled in Week 7 after the bye.
 Rex Ryan's New York Jets limited Rivers to 179 passing yards and two interceptions.
 He did throw a touchdown to Antonio Gates, his first of the year.

-The Chargers lost 23–20 to the Chiefs in overtime on Halloween.
-Rivers put up 369 yards, but had two interceptions and a crushing fumble.